 - What is an Electric Fireplace?

-- Do Electric Fireplace Ruin TVs?
+- Do Electric Fireplaces Ruin TVs?

 - How the Heater Works in Your Fireplace

 - Benefits of Hanging the TV Above the Fireplace